The Signs of Clingy Teens

-Some teenagers struggle with insecurity issues and respond by acting needy or clingy.
+Some teenagers struggle with insecurity issues and respond by acting needy or clingy 1.
 They might cling to family members, friends, romantic interests or authority figures because they need someone to understand their feelings and validate their decisions.
 Some needy teens cling to their mothers because they feel safe and secure when Mom is around to stick up for them, protect them and provide positive reinforcement.
-Watch for signs of a clingy teen, then take measures to help your child feel more relaxed and secure.
+Watch for signs of a clingy teen, then take measures to help your child feel more relaxed and secure 1.
 If your teen's behavior seems excessive and does not improve despite your best efforts, seek the counsel of a mental health care professional.

 A major sign of a clingy teen is his unwillingness to accept invitations from friends or extended family members to do activities away from home or away from those who make him feel most secure.
 He might refuse to do a sleepover with a peer, ignore a text message inviting him to go to the mall or to the movie theater or fake illness.
 Most clingy teens stay away from social situations that make them feel uneasy or uncomfortable.
 Parents can help by encouraging their teen to participate in favorite hobbies and familiar activities outside of the home, so he can meet peers with similar interests, suggests adolescent medicine physician Adekemi Oguntala on her website TheTeenDoc.com.

-Many clingy teens are introverted and tend to be shy and quiet.
+Many clingy teens are introverted and tend to be shy and quiet 1.
 They might not engage in conversation or express their views in unfamiliar situations, opting for silence instead.
 Some teens lack interpersonal skills and don't know how to interact with others.
 As a result, a teen might cling to her mom, dad, sibling, grandparent or best friend because:

 Obsessed with Romantic Partner